Skip to content

 “Often, B2B influencers have their own rates based on what they want to charge for certain activities.
 Other times you need to create that payment structure.
 It just depends on what value you place on having them on board.”

-Our advice from us is to start small and scale up from there.
-It’s much easier to say, ‘hey, can we pay you more to do x, y and z’.
-Instead of ‘hey, these things aren’t working, so we are going to downgrade your pay’.
+Our advice is to start small and scale up from there.
+It’s much easier to say, ‘Hey, can we pay you more to do x, y, and z?’ instead of' Hey, these things aren’t working, so we are going to downgrade your pay.’

 This is not a set-it-and-forget-it exercise.
 Just because you’ve outlined deliverables in your contract with your influencer doesn’t mean you can leave them to get on with it.